5 platforms where the youth can speak out

 One of the best ways to raise awareness about important issues is by speaking out.
 Speaking out ensures that our voices are heard and understood.
 But we need to talk about these issues in spaces where we know we’ll be noticed.
 Take a quick look at these 5 platforms that offer youth a space to speak out.

 I’ve always been about embracing yourself, respecting others and speaking up about what is right.
-I also have an upcoming campaign called #DoneWithSilence, which encourages people to start a conversation by speaking up about societal issues that bother you, and to contribute towards making a change in the world that you live in.
+I also have a campaign called #DoneWithSilence, which encourages people to start a conversation by speaking up about societal issues that bother you and letting everyone know what you are no longer going to be silent about, and to contribute towards making a change in the world that you live in.
 On Choma, your voice matters.
-Watch this space!

 Harambe TV show